 The honor is presented by WCU’s Division of Undergraduate Studies and includes a one-time stipend of $2,500.

-Grants were awarded in March 2019 for a variety of projects involving university faculty, staff and students.
+Grants were awarded in April 2019 for a variety of projects involving university faculty, staff and students.

 The sessions will include classes for three age categories – “shark” for children 6 and up; “fish” for ages 3-5; and “minnow” for children 6 months to 3 years.

 WCU’s contingent at the event included more than 20 individuals representing the university’s faculty and staff, current students and alumni.